-Ongoing modeling support for requests from GDOT, local public agencies, transit operators, and other planning partners as needed.
+- Ongoing modeling support for requests from GDOT, local public agencies, transit operators, and other planning partners as needed. - System level multimodal analysis, as needed to support the MPO's 3c planning process.

-Transmittal memos and digital file transfers for model data, as needed upon request
+• Transmittal memos and digital file transfers for model data and multimodal analysis, as needed